NTUCSIECouncil/FreshmanICPC2024/O/statement/description.md

-## Problem Description
+##### Problem Description
-A compiler is a crucial software tool that translates high-level programming languages (such as C, C++, and Java) into machine code.
+A compiler is a crucial software tool that translates high-level programming languages (such as C, C++, and Java) into machine code that the operating system can comprehend.
 It is an essential component of modern software development, playing a key role in improving execution performance, cross-platform compatibility, and developer efficiency.

 Key Functions of a Compiler:
 1. Lexical Analysis – Converts source code into tokens, identifying keywords, variable names, and other syntax elements.